 Also known as a dhurrie rug, these have no pile and are great for high-traffic areas (especially since many are reversible).
-Just be sure to use a rug pad since they can move around.
+Just be sure to use a rug pad since they tend move around.

 Other than hand-knotted, any of the above weaves can be machine woven, offering a cost-effective alternative.

 The most important thing to consider here is where your rug will be.
 If your rug will be in a high-traffic area or a room that’s subject to spills, choose a material that can handle it.